espy02/cli-python-minesweeper/README.md

 ![img02](https://i.imgur.com/ewbZGZS.png)

 You can now begin playing.
-You can choose to "click" on a cell, or to place a flag on a cell.
-You win when you "click" on every cell that does not have a mine, and you lose if you "click" on any cell with a mine.
+You can select a cell, or to place a flag on a cell.
+You win when you select every cell that does not have a mine, and you lose if you select any cell with a mine.

 ![img03](https://i.imgur.com/VLt7Zlg.png)